SefaMuratCetiner/tutorials-ui/README.md

 # tutorials-ui

-to run this cpde navigate to the tutorials-ui folder and run yarn dev
+to run this cpde navigate to the tutorials-ui folder and run the commands below respectively.

+yarn
+yarn dev